Surety Bond Vs. Cash Bond

-A bond is a financial instrument used as a form of guarantee, or promise.
-It may serve as a guarantee that a suspected criminal will show up for a court hearing, or as a guarantee that a contractor will complete a project in accordance with his contract.
+A bond is a financial instrument used as a form of guarantee or promise.
+It might serve as a guarantee that a suspected criminal will show up for a court hearing, or as a guarantee that a contractor will complete a project in accordance with his contract.
 Each type of bond requires some type of backing, or collateral, which generally comes in the form of cash.
-This cash may be provided by an individual or by a surety company, which acts on behalf of individuals or companies.
+The cash can be provided by an individual or by a surety company acting on behalf of individuals or companies.

 Advantages of Cash Bonds

 Cash bonds are relatively simple and easy to understand.
 The defendant simply puts up the cash and gets released pending the trial.
 He gets the majority of his money back afterward, less minor court costs and fees.
 There is no need to contact a surety company or attempt to qualify for a bond.

 Disadvantages of Cash Bonds